 Thanksgiving is coming and Christmas is right around the corner.
-This week, caregivers from all over joined together with Denise Brown, Caregiving.com (check out her fun "Break For Fall" giveaway and ideas as well as her Caregiving Open House tomorrow in honor of National Family Caregivers Month!) and Michelle Seitzer, Seniors For Living, for our twice a month "#ElderCareChat at Twitter to discuss dealing with caregiving and holiday stress.
+This week, caregivers from all over joined together with Denise Brown, Caregiving.com (I thoroughly enjoyed her fun “Break For Fall” giveaway and ideas as well as her Caregiving Open House in honor of National Family Caregivers Month) and Elder Care Consultant, Michelle Seitzer, for our twice a month “#ElderCareChat at Twitter to discuss dealing with caregiving and holiday stress.
 All week, the grandkids and I have been listening to Christmas Carols, interspersed with Narnia audio books and their school work on audio.
 And I just touched base with a fave senior to compare notes on our holiday plans.
-It's easy to do with her, since she has email, but not all our beloved long-distance seniors are online.
-And even if they are, I don't know about you, but I need to remind myself to get creative with writing (not to mention, actually DO the writing).
+It’s easy to do with her, since she has email, but not all our beloved long-distance seniors are online.
+And even if they are, I don’t know about you, but I need to remind myself to get creative with writing (not to mention, actually DO the writing).
 So I made a list to remind myself and thought you might enjoy it as well.
-This year, I'm planning to:
+This year, I’m planning to:

 Buy cute greeting cards for throughout the year AND USE THEM!
 (I’m so tech-oriented, this is an area I’m REALLY bad at).
 A lot of the local Christian book stores have ongoing sales of buy one get one free.
 Or we could follow my senior mom’s excellent example and shop at Hallmark with their frequent buyer’s card that can come in quite handy.